Skip to main contentSkip to page footer

 Systemic Anti-Tumor Immune Responses

-In cancer therapy, the goal is to achieve local control of the tumor with radiation therapy, either by causing the death of the cancer cells or by stopping their growth.
-With modern radiation technology and planning, it is possible to deposit a higher radiation dose per fraction in the tumor within hypofractionation protocols without increasing the burden on the surrounding normal tissue.
-Preclinical experiments increasingly suggest that this hypofractionated irradiation, in particular, induces immunogenic cell death and alters the tumor microenvironment to favor an antitumor immune response.
-Ideally, this immune response is then directed not only against the locally irradiated tumor, but also has systemic effects on metastases that may not yet have been diagnosed.
-However, the resulting decrease in tumor mass outside the irradiation field, also called the "abscopal effect," is rarely observed in the clinic.
+The primary goal of radiotherapy is to control the tumor locally by killing tumor cells with ionizing radiation.
+Modern radiation technology and planning make it possible to deposit a higher radiation dose per fraction in the tumor as part of hypofractionation protocols without affecting the surrounding normal tissue to a greater extent.
+As a result, the tumor cells increasingly die an immunogenic cell death and the microenvironment of the tumor is changed in such a way that an anti-tumor immune response is promoted.
+Ideally, this immune response is then not only directed against the locally irradiated tumor, but also has systemic effects on any metastases that may be present.
+However, the resulting reduction in tumor mass outside the irradiation field, also known as the "abscopal effect", has only rarely been observed in clinical practice to date.

 Strahlenklinik